Below you can find a complete list of Puerto Rican animals. We currently track 189 animals in Puerto Rico and are adding more every day!

 The Official National Animal of Puerto Rico

-Puerto Rico does not have an official national animal, but the common coqui frog (Eleutherodactylus coqui) is an important cultural symbol and the unofficial national animal.
+Puerto Rico does not have an official national animal, but the common coqui frog (Eleutherodactylus coqui) is an important cultural symbol and an unofficial national animal.
 There are 17 species of coqui, and 14 are endemic to Puerto Rico.

 A popular saying on the island is, “De aqui como el coqui,” which translates to, “From here, like the coqui.”